 The Devour Culinary Classic is set to take place rain or shine.

 What if something's come up and I can't go?
 Can I get a refund?

 What can't I bring?

-Is Devour on that awesome spring food festivals checklist I keep hearing about?
+Is Devour on that awesome spring food festivals checklist I keep seeing around?

-Yes, Devour is one of many Phoenix-area food and drink festivals happening in spring 2019 featured on our free, downloadable checklist.
+Yes, Devour is one of many Phoenix-area food and drink festivals happening in spring 2020 and listed on our free, downloadable checklist.
 (Perfect for the fridge.)

 Now, remember to pace yourself and enjoy your weekend.

 Editor's note: This story was originally published on February 22, 2019.
 It was updated on February 20, 2020.

 Keep Phoenix New Times Free...
 Since we started Phoenix New Times, it has been defined as the free, independent voice of Phoenix, and we would like to keep it that way.
 Offering our readers free access to incisive coverage of local news, food and culture.
 Producing stories on everything from political scandals to the hottest new bands, with gutsy reporting, stylish writing, and staffers who've won everything from the Society of Professional Journalists' Sigma Delta Chi feature-writing award to the Casey Medal for Meritorious Journalism.
 But with local journalism's existence under siege and advertising revenue setbacks having a larger impact, it is important now more than ever for us to rally support behind funding our local journalism.
 You can help by participating in our "I Support" membership program, allowing us to keep covering Phoenix with no paywalls.